remytuyeras/aces/README.md

 The name "PyACES" is pronounced "pisces," echoing a symbol synonymous with [_malleability_](https://en.wikipedia.org/wiki/Malleability_(cryptography)).
 In the Pisces symbol, the two fishes represent a harmonious interplay between opposite directions, reflecting the dual nature of encryption and decryption.

 > [!WARNING]
 > Despite the announcement made in the research paper, this implementation has been generalized to any value $N\geq 1$.
-See the [mathematical guide](GUIDE.md) for more details on different parameter choices while keeping ACES secure.
+See the guide attached with this repo for more details on different parameter choices while keeping ACES secure.
 >

 # Installation